A Minnesota Man Shot His Wife Over Money Problems. But He Blamed Her Death on a Mysterious Home Intruder.

-A Minnesota murder mystery which became a cold case for more than a decade recently led to a life sentence for the victim's husband
+A Minnesota murder mystery that became a cold case for more than a decade recently led to a life sentence for the victim's husband.

-Nick Firkus, 40, was sentenced to life without parole in St. Paul for killing Heidi, his first wife.
-Late April will mark 13 years since she was shot and killed.
+Nick Firkus, now 41, was sentenced to life without parole in St. Paul for shooting and killing his first wife, Heidi Firkus,14 years ago, in April 2010.

 Heidi Firkus reported a home break-in to 911.
 Then came a gunshot, and her phone line went dead.

-Police found her body, with Nick Firkus wounded in the leg.
-He claimed for years, and even at his sentencing hearing, that his wife's report was accurate.
+Police found Heidi Firkus' body, with Nick Firkus wounded in the leg.
+He claimed for years, including at his recent sentencing hearing, that his wife's report was inaccurate.

-Firkus contends he fought an intruder who had a shotgun.
-But prosecutors say that claim has no supporting evidence.
+Nick Firkus contended he fought an intruder who had a shotgun.
+But prosecutors said that claim wasn't supported by the evidence.

-For instance, ABC News said tests of the weapon revealed only Firkus's DNA was on it.
-And a prosecution statement announcing Firkus's arrest noted the 911 call had no sounds indicating a struggle.
+For instance, ABC News reported that tests of the gun used in the shooting only had Nick Firkus' DNA on it.
+And a prosecution statement announcing his arrest noted the 911 call contained no sounds indicating a struggle was occurring at the time it was placed.

-Authorities concluded Firkus murdered his wife after lying about difficult finances and a possible eviction.
-WCCO-TV reported Firkus went 22 months without making mortgage payments.
+Authorities concluded Firkus murdered his wife after lying about financial issues and a possible eviction.
+WCCO-TV reported Firkus went 22 months without making mortgage payments on the couple's home.

-Firkus's second wife says she secretly recorded a conversation with him about possibly lying about the death.
+Firkus's second wife claimed she secretly recorded a conversation with him about possibly lying about the death.

-Firkus was arrested in May 2021, then was convicted by a jury in February.
+Firkus was arrested in May 2021, and he was convicted by a jury in February 2023.

 Become a Front Page Detective